Pilot B Funding: Geriatrics and Age-Related Conditions

 Patient Care and Engagement

-• Personalized diagnostics and treatment
+• Personalized approaches for diagnostics and treatment of conditions relevant to older persons

-• Safety at home
+• Promotion of physical safety at home

 Diagnostics and Assessment